-Whether you’re looking to update your website, send out a retention email campaign or put a poster in your shop window, the content you use is at the heart of every communication channel.
+Whether you’re looking to update your website, send out a retention email campaign or put a poster in your shop window, the content you use is at the heart of every marketing communication channel.

 Google’s many updates have resulted in an ever fluctuating market for those investing in search.
 In spite of all the changes, high-quality content is rewarded with higher-ranking positions, bringing more visitors to your website.

 Well considered, quality content increases the authority of an organisation like nothing else.
 Publishing information that will make your user better informed can have a direct impact on leads and sales.
 This kind of content can include eBooks, White Papers and original research.

 By carefully curating your content so that it appeals to your web personas/target audience, you’re increasing the likelihood that your customers will engage positively with your organisation.

 Good content not only influences engagement levels, but can be one of the biggest contributing factors to a conversion.